Tap to get financing

 Formula for Gross Operating Income

-The formula for calculating gross operating income is listed below.
+The formula for calculating gross operating income is:

 Metric